 The Compensation Committee determined the 2023 long-term incentive awards by establishing a dollar value for each NEO and then converting this dollar value to a number of performance shares, stock options (either market or premium-priced) and RSUs.
 The number of TSR performance shares is calculated using the Monte Carlo equity valuation model, then applying an illiquidity discount to reflect the 12-month post-vesting holding period.
 The number of Adjusted EBITDA performance shares is calculated by taking the target grant value divided by the closing price of our common stock on the grant date, then applying an illiquidity discount to reflect the 12-month post-vesting holding period.
-The number of market-priced stock options is calculated using a Monte Carlo model.
 The number of premium-priced stock options is calculated using a Monte Carlo model.
-The number of market-priced stock on the grant date of a binomial valuation model.
+The number of market-priced stock options is calculated based on a binomial valuation model.
 The number of RSUs is calculated by taking the target grant value divided by the closing price of our common stock on the grant date.